Waikanae River: Bridges

 The first bridge was built about 1885 by the Wellington and Manawatu Railway Company.
 It was a 3-span timber truss bridge.
 In 1925 a fence of old rails was built to protect the bridge, backed by fifteen old square iron tanks (sent from East Town), filled with river bed stones.
 By 1938 the bridge had been rebuilt in steel and concrete.
+In 2017 a mural of a kingfisher was painted on to it.

 The next bridge was built nearby and opened in 1901.
 It was also 3 timber spans and 247 ft long.

+In 1964 a bridge opened to the then State Highway 1.
+In 2024 a pedestrian and cyclist lane was added to it.

-The latest bridge is on the Kapiti Expressway.
+The latest bridge is on the Kāpiti Expressway.
 It is a single T-beam, 35 m above the river, with a 39 m span.

-There are also a couple walking bridges built by the Kapiti Coast District years ago on the river walking paths, such as the Otaihanga Domain Bridge.
+There are also a few walking bridges built by the Kāpiti Coast District on the river walking paths, such as the Otaihanga Domain Bridge, and Te Arawai Bridge.